merge-api/merge-sdk-kotlin/docs/ticketing/CollectionsApi.md

 //import dev.merge.client.ticketing.models.*

-val apiInstance = CollectionsApi() val collectionType : kotlin.String = collectionType_example // kotlin.String | If provided, will only return collections of the given type.
+val apiInstance = CollectionsApi() val collectionType : kotlin.String = collectionType_example // kotlin.String | If provided, will only return collections of the given type.  * `LIST` - LIST * `PROJECT` - PROJECT
 val createdAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects created after this datetime.
 val createdBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects created before this datetime.
 val cursor : kotlin.String = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw // kotlin.String | The pagination cursor value.
 val expand : kotlin.String = parent_collection // kotlin.String | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces. val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified after this datetime. val modifiedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified before this datetime. val pageSize : kotlin.Int = 56 // kotlin.Int | Number of results to return per page.
-val parentCollectionId : kotlin.String = parentCollectionId_example // kotlin.String | If provided, will only return collections whose parent collection matches the given id.
+Multiple relation names should be comma separated without spaces. val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, only objects synced by Merge after this date time will be returned. val modifiedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, only objects synced by Merge before this date time will be returned. val pageSize : kotlin.Int = 56 // kotlin.Int | Number of results to return per page. val parentCollectionId : kotlin.String = parentCollectionId_example // kotlin.String | If provided, will only return collections whose parent collection matches the given id.
 val remoteFields : kotlin.String = collection_type // kotlin.String | Deprecated.
 Use show_enum_origins.